 Cariella Nance, PhD, Associate Professor Emeritus of Psychology 2013

 Dr. Carrie Nance retired in 2013 after 16 years of devoted service and teaching.
-A popular teacher of Introduction to Psychology, Theories of Personality, and Social Psychology, Dr. Nance also served on a variety of university committees such as the Diversity Council, Africana Studies Committee, ALANA Council, Sexual Harassment Committee, and Health Professions Advising Committee.
-Dr. Nance's scholarly interests included social cognition, the intersection be-tween psychology and law, and truth-telling and deception (and how to tell the difference between the two).
+A popular teacher of Introduction to Psychology, Theories of Personality, and Social Psychology.
+Dr. Nance also served on a variety of university committees such as the Diversity Council, Africana Studies Committee, ALANA Council, Sexual Harassment Committee and Health Professions Advising Committee.
+Dr. Nance's scholarly interests included social cognition, the intersection between psychology and law, and truth-telling and deception (and how to tell the difference between the two).

 W. Dan Hale, PhD, Professor Emeritus of Psychology, 2012

-In 2012, Dr. Dan Hale retired after 33 years with the Psychology Department.
+In 2012, Dr. Dan Hale retired after 33 years in the Psychology Department.
 A popular teacher of Abnormal Psychology and Clinical and Counseling Psychology, Dr. Hale also introduced courses in Health Psychology and Adult Development and Aging into the curriculum.
 He is the author of two books: Building Healthy Communities Through Medical-Religious Partnerships with Richard Bennett, and Healing Bodies and Souls: A Practical Guide for Congregations with Harold Koenig.
 In 2009, Dr. Hale won Stetson's Hand Community Impact Award to recognize his accomplishments in serving the needs of others.
-He continues his work at John's Hopkins University and has developed community-based disease prevention and disease management programs in the Baltimore area.
+He continues his work at Johns Hopkins University and has developed community-based disease prevention and disease management programs in the Baltimore area.